awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ## Example 1: Register multiple targets using node IDs<a name="mw-target-example-1"></a>

 Run the following command on your local machine format to register multiple nodes as targets using their node IDs\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]